itsrts/letsrequire/readme.md

     }
 </code>

-Some simple server, to response the string from the above file
+Some simple server, to response the string from the above file, let's name it  : server.js
 <code>

     var http = require('http');